mitogen-hq/mitogen/docs/internals.rst

         Write as much of the bytes from `s` as possible to the file descriptor, wrapping the underlying :py:func:`os.write` call with :py:func:`io_op` to trap common disconnection connditions.

-        :py:meth:`read` always behaves as if it is writing to a regular UNIX file; socket, pipe, and TTY disconnection errors are masked and result in a 0-sized write.

         :returns:
             Number of bytes written, or :data:`None` if disconnection was